 Something from Nothing?

-The third book is also a good example of what medieval philosophy is all about.
+The third example of his books is also a good example of what medieval philosophy is all about.
 It deals with the question of creation.

-Within Judaism, Islam, and Christianity, there is a very strong belief about creation.
+Within Judaism, Islam, and Christianity, there is a strong belief about creation.
 The Latin term is creatio ex nihilo or, in Hebrew, yesh me’ayin.
 That is, when God created the world, he created it out of nothing.
 Why is that so important?
 Why couldn’t he have created it out of something?
-And, in fact, if you look at Aristotle and Plato, you will see that there is a pre-existing material, a kind of unformed matter—huilic matter, it’s called by Aristotle—from which the equivalent to God creates the world.
+If you look at Aristotle and Plato, you will see that there is a pre-existing material, a kind of unformed matter—Aristotle called it huilic matter—from which the equivalent to God creates the world.
 In other words, it is illogical to think that if you’re creating something, you create it from nothing.
 Nothing produces nothing.
 You need something to make something.
-Judaism and Christianity and Islam say creation out of nothing; philosophy says that’s illogical, it has to be out of something.
+Judaism, Christianity, and Islam say creation out of nothing; philosophy disagrees and says that’s illogical, it has to be out of something.

-Now, this is the problem and all kinds of philosophers deal with it in interesting ways.
-Maimonides’s solution is very illustrative of his own approach.
-He gives us a metaphor—he’s good with metaphors—of a little boy who was born and dropped on an island; he grew up on the island all alone, kind of a Robinson Crusoe.
+This is the problem, and many kinds of philosophers deal with it in interesting ways.
+Maimonides’ solution is very illustrative of his own approach.
+He gives us a metaphor—he’s good with metaphors—of a little boy who was born and dropped on an island; he grew up on the island all alone.
 He grows up and then he finally meets somebody.
 They get into the discussion about the world, and he asks: How did I come into the world?
-And the person explains: Well, you had parents; they conceived and your mother was pregnant for nine months and gave birth, and so on and so forth.
+The person explains: Well, you had parents; they conceived and your mother was pregnant for nine months and gave birth, and so on.
 He said: That’s impossible.
-That’s totally illogical; it doesn’t make any sense to me.
+That’s illogical; it doesn’t make any sense to me.
 How could I breathe in the womb of a woman?
 What you’ve told me, based upon my own experience, is simply impossible for me to comprehend.

 Learn more about creation and chaos in Genesis

-Now what is the point that he’s trying to make here?
+Now, what is the point that he’s trying to make here?
 He’s not going to prove to us that creation came out of nothing, although he believes that is the case because he takes the traditional Jewish view.
-But he’s going to argue by means of inconclusiveness.
-In other words, on the basis of our human finite experience, we are not in a position to know what happened at the moment of creation.
-And there’s no way philosophy can prove that.
+But he’s going to argue using inconclusiveness.
+In other words, based on our human finite experience, we are not in a position to know what happened at the moment of creation.
+There’s no way philosophy can prove that.
 In other words, there are limits to what our rational inquiry can offer us.

-In other words, he hasn’t proved it, but he’s argued that, here, rationality just can’t do the job.
-There are limits to our rationality.
-And by setting limits to that rationality, to our own human experience, to our own finitude, we are in a position to reconcile better revelation and religion and philosophy.
+In other words, he hasn’t proved it, but he’s argued that, here, rationality can’t do the job, for there are limits to our rationality.
+By setting limits to that rationality, to our own human experience, to our own finitude, we are in a position to reconcile better revelation, religion, and philosophy.

-Notice how different that is from trying to prove that this is equivalent to this, and this equals this, and so on.
-There are some points where they just don’t mesh, but nevertheless, by recognizing that we cannot solve these problems, that is itself an answer and a solution.
+Notice how different that is from trying to prove equivalency between arguments.
+There are some points where they just don’t mesh, but by recognizing that we cannot solve these problems, that is itself an answer and a solution.

-When Maimonides dies in 1204, a major controversy breaks out.
-Part of the reason is that those who are reading Maimonides—who are in northern Europe and not in Spain—now realize how subversive he might be.
-In fact, we even have a case where his Guide was burned; scholars were involved in enormous fighting over the issue of how to interpret Judaism philosophically.
+When Maimonides dies in 1204, a major controversy broke out.
+Those who read Maimonides—who are in northern Europe and not in Spain— realized how subversive he might be.
+There were even cases where his Guide was burned; scholars were involved in enormous fighting over the issue of how to interpret Judaism philosophically.
 Indeed, the Maimonidean controversy lasted for several centuries, and it really never ends.

-But nevertheless, Maimonides survived as a significant scholar in Judaism because of his role as the legislator, as the author of the Mishneh Torah.
-So even if you didn’t like Maimonides the philosopher, you had to love him as an individual who had created this corpus of Jewish law.
+Nevertheless, Maimonides survived as a significant scholar in Judaism because of his role as a legislator and as the author of the Mishneh Torah.
+Even if you didn’t like Maimonides the philosopher, you had to love him as an individual who had created this corpus of Jewish law.
 Therefore, you had to take him seriously after all.